pratstick/adobe-hackathon-1b/README.md

 3.  **Query Formulation**: The user's high-level need, expressed through the `Persona` and `Job-to-be-Done`, is translated into a single, potent semantic query.
 This is achieved by concatenating the persona and job descriptions.

-4.  **Corpus & Query Encoding**: A pre-trained Sentence Transformer model (`static-similarity-mrl-multilingual-v1`) is used to convert both the formulated query and every document chunk in the corpus into high-dimensional vector embeddings.
+4.  **Corpus & Query Encoding**: A pre-trained Sentence Transformer model (`tomaarsen/static-similarity-mrl-multilingual-v1`) is used to convert both the formulated query and every document chunk in the corpus into high-dimensional vector embeddings.
 This model is specifically chosen for its efficiency on CPU, small size, and suitability for asymmetric search tasks.
+    **Model Selection Rationale:** The `static-similarity-mrl-multilingual-v1` model is optimized for resource-constrained environments and uses static embeddings for faster performance, making it ideal for containerized deployments with limited computational resources.

 5.  **Retrieval & Ranking**: With the query and corpus represented as vectors in the same semantic space, a vector similarity search is performed using `sentence_transformers.util.semantic_search`.
 This function efficiently calculates the similarity between the query vector and all corpus vectors, retrieving the top-k most similar chunks and ranking them by their relevance score.